 The Commission has four committees:

-- Nominating Committee.
+4. Nominating Committee.
 The Nominating Committee selects a list of nominees for the elected officers of the Commission.
-They are: Chair, Vice-Chair, Secretary, and Treasurer.
+Elected officers are: Chair, Vice-Chair, Secretary, and Treasurer.